-Master of Science in Pharmacy - Applied Pharmacoeconomics
+Master of Science in Pharmacy / Applied Pharmacoeconomics

-In addition, there is a seminar and a handful of elective courses that students may select based on their personal interests and professional goals.
-Through this thorough and diverse curriculum, students have the opportunity to learn how to apply economic principles to understand and describe the use of pharmaceutical services and medication.
+The online Master of Science in Pharmacy with a concentration in Applied Pharmacoeconomics is designed to provide working professionals with the ability to critique, apply, and conduct applied pharmacoeconomic research to improve clinical decision-making.
+Through this curriculum, students have the opportunity to learn how to apply economic principles to understand and describe the use of pharmaceutical services and medication.
 Using the principles honed through the coursework, graduates of this program may successfully be able to participate in a team to design and evaluate interventions to improve economic, clinical, and humanistic outcomes within the health system.

 Accreditation & Licensing

 Southern Association of Colleges and Schools, Commission on Colleges

 UF is partially authorized for residents of Alabama, Arkansas, Iowa, Kentucky, Maryland, Massachusetts, Minnesota, New Hampshire, North Carolina, Ohio, and Washington.
 States pending authorization include: Kansas, Michigan, New York, and Oregon.